adamstok/vim/cheatsheet.md

      * `ga` show the hex and octal of the letter under cursor
      * `g8` show the hex of the letter under cursor
      * `/name or *(on the word we want to search) or gd ` search the word
+     * `leader + r or leader + rc ` to replace the word , or select each word and decide to replace it or not (after a search)
      * `n or N` next / prev after a search
      * `:%s/name1/name2/g` replace name1 with name2 globally
      * `shift + j` takes the line below and add it to the cursor line